 Let a search engine know about your website

-Once your website is up and running, you can let search engines know by submitting a new site application form.
+Once your website is up and running, you can let search engines know by registering your site with the search engines.

 Having found out about your website, the search engine will process it and index it within a few days’ or weeks’ time.
 Having to wait is normal, and the waiting time depends on the search engine.